 - Did you know that on death your bank accounts and assets in the UAE will be frozen?

 - Did you realise that your spouse, or other family members, may not get access for many months?
+Or that they may only get a small percentage?

 Should anyone die whilst resident in the UAE, Sharia Law will be applied to any assets that are held in the UAE.
 This applies no matter the nationality, or religion, of the individual.

-Any bank accounts in the name of the deceased will be frozen, including those joint names.
+Any bank accounts in the name of the deceased will be frozen, including those in joint names.
 And if you think your bank is slow to action, be warned that this happens fast.
 This is one of the main reasons that I recommend that husbands and wives need to have their own bank account, ideally with separate banks.
 Bear in mind that you don’t need to have a salary to have a UAE bank account.

 In addition to bank accounts being frozen, vehicles can be impounded, as can other assets, and there can be problems with continuing to run a business.
 Although there will usually be no issue with family remaining in a UAE property, it cannot be sold until there is a court ruling regarding the estate, and it is also subject to Sharia distribution.

 In due course assets would be distributed by the courts in accordance with Sharia Law and this could take weeks, or even months, although there is no fixed timescale.
-I have even heard of cases where accounts have been frozen for over a year before being reopened.
+I have even heard of cases where accounts have been frozen for well over a year before being reopened.
 As dependents’ visas could be cancelled after 30 days, the intended beneficiaries many not even be in the country to deal with these matters.

-The exact distribution of UAE assets depends on your family set up but this is chart gives a good indication of how assets can be distributed under Sharia Law.
+The exact distribution of UAE assets depends on your family set up but this chart gives a good indication of how assets can be distributed under Sharia Law.
 Obviously this will vary depending on your family set up.

 If you are happy with this then all is fine, but many expats would like it to be different.
 Do bear in mind that where you are sure that family members will pass assets on to a spouse in due course, you cannot guarantee this, and there can also be home country tax liabilities to consider.